 Oliver credited previous Trousdale County historians, including the late Webb Ross, who did thorough research and recorded local histories of the battle in helping him compile information for the podcast.

-“While the number of troops engaged in this battle was comparatively small, the Confederate victory was so complete and decisive in military tactic that news of the battle was reported across the country by nearly 70 newspapers,” the brochure states in part.
+“While the number of troops engaged in this battle was comparatively small, the Confederate victory was so complete and decisive in military tactic that news of the battle was reported across the country by nearly 70 newspapers,” the brochure states.